Summary: Below is a series of Gardenia pests and disease problems homeowners may experience.

 Question: Could you tell me how to start a new gardenia from an old one?

-Answer: Tip cuttings three or four inches long are taken late in the winter and rooted in a mixture of sand and peat.
-Insert unrooted cuttings in 2-1/2-inch pots, and give them a bottom temperature of 70 to 75 degrees.
+Answer: Tip cuttings 3” or 4” inches long is taken late in the winter and rooted in a mixture of sand and peat.
+Insert unrooted cuttings in 2” to 1/2-inch pots, and give them a bottom temperature of 70° to 75° degrees Fahrenheit.

 If kept moist and in an atmosphere that is not dry, the cuttings will root in about eight weeks.